WSU Researcher: One In Six Couples Have Different COVID vaccination

 When COVID-19 reached the inland Northwest two years ago, more people took to the great outdoors.
 The number of visitors to Elk River skyrocketed, and many residents became nervous about exposure to the virus.
 Continue Reading Small Town, Big Numbers: How One Idaho Town Got The Majority Of Its Residents Vaccinated

-More Murrow News Stories PULLMAN, Wash. – Courtney Crabtree is enjoying her senior year and final semester at Washington State University, finally in person after… Continue Reading Back to Zoom?
+More Murrow News Stories PULLMAN, Wash. – Courtney Crabtree is enjoying her senior year and final semester at Washington State University, finally in person after nearly two years.
+But she’s… Continue Reading Back to Zoom?
 Even after getting vaccinated, students at WSU worry about this semester’s future.